 For the past several years I’ve had coronary calcium scans.
 While my cholesterol has remained very low, every year the calcium score has increased.
 With lipid levels as low as mine, where is the cholesterol coming from to make these plaques?
 I have asked a cardiac specialist and it was clear that he did not know the answer.
 Do you have any thoughts on this?

-A. A recent review of this phenomenon noted (Arteriosclerosis, Thrombosis, and Vascular Biology, Jan.
-21, 2021):
+A. A review of this phenomenon noted that statins have an undesirable effect on coronary calcium scores (Arteriosclerosis, Thrombosis, and Vascular Biology, Jan.
+21, 2021).

 “Statins lower cardiovascular event risk, yet, they paradoxically increase coronary artery calcification, a marker consistently associated with increased cardiovascular risks”